-- Land tenure and ownership issues make it difficult to put mangroves back where they belong, that typically being areas that were converted due to unclear policy and inadequate prior management. - Poor understanding of the ecological requirements of mangroves, and the processes which lead to their establishment and early growth.
+- 1. Land tenure and ownership issues make it difficult to put mangroves back where they belong, that typically being areas that were converted due to unclear policy and inadequate prior management. - 2.
+Poor understanding of the ecological requirements of mangroves, and the processes which lead to their establishment and early growth.

 This manual intends to provide insight to both the socio-political problem of land tenure as well as issues of properly understanding the ecological underpinnings of successful mangrove rehabilitation from point 2.
-This manual takes the reader through a process of assessment, design, implementation and reflection around social, economic and ecological factors which contribute to the failure or success of a mangrove rehabilitation, it is our hope that the rather simple, but enigmatic practice of restoring mangrove forests is approached more scientifically and rationally and that practitioners become more reflective about their actions.
+This manual takes the reader through a process of assessment, design, implementation and reflection around social, economic and ecological factors which contribute to the failure or success of a mangrove rehabilitation effort.
+By understanding both pitfalls and recommended practices around mangrove rehabilitation, it is our hope that the rather simple, but enigmatic practice of restoring mangrove forests is approached more scientifically and rationally and that practitioners become more reflective about their actions.